microsoft/health-architectures/Postman/README.md

 var jsonData = JSON.parse(responseBody);
 postman.setEnvironmentVariable("bearerToken", jsonData.access_token);
 ```
 On clicking Send you should see a response with the Azure AD access token, which is saved to the variable ```accessToken``` automatically.
-You can then use it in all FHIR service API requests.
+You can then use it in all subsequent FHIR service API requests.

+Note that access tokens expire after 60 minutes.
+To obtain a token refresh, simply send another ```POST AuthorizeGetToken``` request.

 See [FHIR-CALLS](./docs/fhirCalls.md) for additional information about this Postman collection.